zhaouv/gameclock/docs/README.md

 The time displayed is in `hours:minutes:seconds{:fractional-seconds}` where fractional seconds means the seconds can be shown with up to 4 decimal places.
 The time shown is always truncated to however many decimal places shown (not rounded).
 So, 0.04959 seconds will shown as `0` or `0.0` or `0.04` or `0.049` or `0.0495` for 0-4 decimal places shown, respectively.

 Any of the fields except the time can be configured to displayed or not.
 The delay time is only (and always) shown in the 'delay' `clockMode`

+## Initializing the Clock
+Before initializing the clock, you should first pause the clock in case it is running.
+Then initialize the clock by setting the `mode` to 'init' and the `numMoves` to `0`.
+After initializing the clock you should then reset the clock by setting the `mode` to 'reset'; the reason for this is if the `initialTime` has not changed since the last initialization, the gameclock won't be able to distinguish that it has been initialized a second time.
+In general, you should always follow an 'init' with a 'reset'; see the next section for an example of the exception of this rule.

+### The difference between mode 'init' and 'reset'
+The `mode` 'init' and 'reset' behave slightly differently.
+The `mode` 'init' allows the parent component of gameclock to pass `initialTime` without needing to differentiate whether `initialTime` changed.
+For example, if the user is given an option to change the time setup of an already initialized clock, the parent component can first pause and then 'init' the gameclock with `initialTime` without checking whether `initialTime` has changed: if it hasn't changed the gameclock won't reset the clock, but if it has changed the gameclock will reset the clock.
+The `mode` 'reset' is similar to a forced update where we reset the clock to whatever the `initialTime` is currently set to, whether `initialTime` has changed or not.

 ___